OutSystems/docs-product/src/extensibility-and-integration/integration-studio/managing-extensions/action-add.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+summary: The article explains how to manually add actions to an extension in Service Studio and details the properties and parameters to be specified
 ---
 # Add an Action

 Once you have created your extension you may manually add the actions that you want to expose in the extension.